Worst States to Live in for Allergy Sufferers

 Each Year Sinusitis Can Get Worse, But It Doesn’t Have To!

-If you suffer from recurring sinus pressure, sinus pain or sinus headaches, contact Dr. Paul Guillory at the Red River Sinus Center at (318) 321-5455 to request an appointment with one of our ENT sinus specialists.
+If you suffer from recurring sinus pressure, sinus pain or sinus headaches, contact Dr. Paul Guillory at Red River ENT Associates at (318) 321-5455 to request an appointment with one of our ENT sinus specialists.

 Frequently Asked Questions About Balloon Sinuplasty

 April 23, 2014